cubedevinc/cube_style_guide/readme.md

 # Cube Style Guide

+Use this style guide when working on `cube_analytics` project, building demos, writing documentation.
+When working with customers, follow customer style guide if they have any, otherwise use this one.

 * Use YAML for data modeling.
 * Cubes must remain private, only views can be exposed to visualization tools.